surveyjs/survey-pdf/README.md

 ## What's new in v3

 - **CSS-based styling.** Colors, typography, spacing, and borders are no longer hard-coded.
 PDF appearance is derived from the active theme through the same `--sjs2-*` CSS variables used by [`survey-core`](https://www.npmjs.com/package/survey-core), so web and PDF outputs stay visually aligned.
 Pass an `ITheme` object to `applyTheme()` to reuse a web theme's colors, shadows, and elevation in the PDF.
-See the [PDF Generator v3 announcement](https://surveyjs.io/stay-updated/major-updates/2025-2026#pdf-generator).
+See [PDF Appearance Customization](https://surveyjs.io/pdf-generator/documentation/pdf-appearance-customization) and the [PDF Generator v3 announcement](https://surveyjs.io/stay-updated/major-updates/2025-2026#pdf-generator).
 - **Built-in layout presets.** A layout defines the PDF-specific variables — spacing, sizing, typography, border radius.
 Import `Compact` (the default, optimized for dense forms and reduced page count) or `Spacious` (optimized for readability) from `survey-pdf/layouts` and pass it to `applyLayout()`:

     ```js